 Our state is growing fast, our highway system is getting old, funding provided does not begin to meet the needs.
-TxDOT Executive Director Phil Wilson provides an assessment of what the department will do to stretch available funding.
+TxDOT Executive Director Phil Wilson, who left that position at the end of 2013 to leader LCRA, provides an assessment of what the department is doing to stretch available funding.
 [Read His Op-Ed Here]

 Members of the Texas House and Senate came together in the end to allow Texas the opportunity to take a big step forward toward adequately funding the state's highways.
 The voters will decide in November 2014 whether to direct $1.2 billion a year or more to highway maintenance and construction.
 Sen. Robert Nichols and Rep. Joe Pickett provided the key leadership to pull together a proposed constitutional amendment that could get the required two-thirds vote in each House.
 A Select Committee will report to the 2015 Legislature on highway funding needs.
 [Read More]